travela/Hausaufgaben/README.md

-# FU Berlin - Image Processing SS 20
+# FU Berlin - Image Processing SS 20 Test

 The assignments will be published to this repository.
 All assignments will be Jupyter Notebooks.
 That you have to complete.